mmbman/Katagiri/1988-10-16-Blue-Cliff-Record-Case-87-Talk-2.md

 For instance, Ryokan Zen Master in Japan, who is pretty well known by Zen students.
 He looked like a shabby monk, not a usual monk.
 He didn’t have a temple; he stayed in a very tiny hut, and he lived by begging.
 [It is an] interesting story around him.
 And right before he was going to die, he was asked by his disciples: “What do you think about life?”
 And he said: “A maple leaf is falling, showing its front and back.”

 This is life, for him.
 You can understand it, you know?
 What is life?
 Life is just like a maple leaf is falling.
 “Falling” means your life is marching toward death. *[He chuckles.]* Marching to the graveyard.
 And on the way to the grave, what happens?
-Showing your back, showing your front.
-That’s it.
+Showing your back, showing your front – that’s it.
 Showing crying, showing pleasure – showing suffering, always.
 This is life.

 Somebody asked me to write a calligraphy, so I added one more thing: death.
 Okay?
 And about death I said, “When [fall of the maple leaf] is taking place, it is no failure [to] fall.”
 Do you understand?
 It is no failure in [falling].
 In other words, right in the midst of falling, there is no failure.
 Do you understand?